zowe/zowe-cli-ims-plugin/README.md

 # Zowe CLI Plug-in for IBM® IMS®
 The Zowe CLI Plug-in for IBM® IMS® lets you extend Zowe CLI to interact with IBM IMS programs and transactions.
-The plug-in uses the IBM IMS Management Client Interface (CMCI) API to achieve the interaction with IMS.
+The plug-in uses the IBM IMS Management Client Interface API to achieve the interaction with IMS.
 For more information, see [IMS management client interface](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.3.0/com.ibm.cics.ts.clientapi.doc/topics/clientapi_overview.html) on the IBM Knowledge Center.

 As an application developer, you can use the plug-in to perform various IMS-related tasks, such as the following: